kimdhendrick/certotrack/HEROKU_README.md

 #### Restore backup
     heroku pg:backups restore <backup_id> DATABASE_URL --app certotrack
     The database being restored to must be empty.
 You can wipe out an existing database with heroku pg:reset.

+#### Transfer database from one app to another
+    Copy from certotrack to certotrack-staging e.g.:
+    heroku pg:copy certotrack::HEROKU_POSTGRESQL_COPPER DATABASE_URL -a certotrack-staging